codolab/candy/docs/moon/theme.md

 # Theme Configuration

-Theming with @candy-moon/core is based on [Tailwind Theme]().
+Theming with candy-moon is based on [Tailwind Theme]().
 It's where you define your color palette, typographic, breakpoints, v..v for use in CSS styles.

 # Theme Configuration reference